-6. Additionally a set of Digital Single Market support activities: will be supported which will include a pan-European network of Safer Internet Centres to for example foster digital literacy and raise awareness and among minors, parents and teachers regarding risks minors may encounter online and ways to protect them, and to tackle cyberbullying and the dissemination of child sexual abuse material online by supporting a pan-European network of Safer Internet Centres; promote measures aimed at combatting intentional disinformation spread; support an EU observatory for the digital platform economy as well as studies and outreach activities.
+6. Other activities supporting Additionally a set of the Digital Single Market-support activities; will be supported which will include a pan European network of Safer Internet Centres to for example fostering digital and media literacy and raisinge awareness and among minors, parents and teachers regarding risks minors may encounter online and ways to protect them, and to tacklinge cyberbullying and the dissemination of child sexual abuse material online by supporting a pan-European network of Safer Internet Centres; promotinge measures aimed at detecting and combatting intentional disinformation spread; supporting an EU observatory for the digital platform economy as well as studies and outreach activities.

-Activities referred to in points 1 to 5 may be partly supported by European Digital Innovation Hubs through the same capacities developed to assist the industry with their digital transformation (see point II).
+Activities referred to in points 1 to $\underline{5-6}$ may be partly supported by European Digital Innovation Hubs through the same capacities developed to assist the industry with their digital transformation (see point II).